developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 layout: guide.html
 ---
 ## Overview
 Enterprise Browser permits printing via Bluetooth, USB and Wi-Fi from mobile devices running Android and Windows Mobile/CE. **Printing via USB requires EB 1.3 or higher**.
 This guide describes the steps necessary to enable printing in an Enterprise Browser application.
 Where appropriate, it contains links to details for the function calls, methods, parameters, constants and other specifics necessary to build an application using JavaScript and the Zebra printing APIs.
-See the [Platform Notes](#platformnotes) for platform-specific details and the [Printing Tutorial](/enterprise-browser/1-4/tutorial/printing) for a walk-though of the process.
+See the Printing on Windows Mobile/CE section (below) for important notes, and the [Printing Tutorial](/enterprise-browser/1-4/tutorial/printing) for a walk-though of EB printing setup.

 **All code samples are JavaScript**.

-###About USB Printing
-The ability to print via USB was added beginning with Enterprise Browser 1.3 (and higher), and uses the `CONNECTION_TYPE_USB` parameter. **USB printing requires a USB "On-The-Go" (OTG) cable or adapter and one of [Zebra's printers with USB printing support](/enterprise-browser/1-4/#printers)** or a compatible third-party printer.

-Android and Windows Mobile/CE printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
-Windows Mobile/CE devices also must be in "Host Mode," which is enabled under **USB Config in the Settings panel**.
-Connecting an OTG cable to an Android device invokes host mode automatically.

-### About Windows Mobile/CE Printing
+### Printing on Windows Mobile/CE
 Windows Mobile and Windows CE require that the `PrintingService` application is installed and always running whenever the [Printing](/enterprise-browser/1-4/api/printing) and [PrintingZebra](/enterprise-browser/1-4/api/printingzebra) APIs are to be used.
 This service (`PrintingService.cab`) is included with the Enterprise Browser installation, but requires the following Microsoft software to be on the device before the service can be deployed:

+#### PrintingService App Installation

-* **For Windows Mobile/CE devices**, the [.NET Compact Framework](http://www.microsoft.com/en-us/download/details.aspx?id=65) must be present before installing the PrintingService app.
+1. **For Windows Mobile/CE devices**, the [.NET Compact Framework](http://www.microsoft.com/en-us/download/details.aspx?id=65) must be present before installing the PrintingService app.
 Before downloading .NET CF, it might already be present on the build machine in `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\NETCFv35.wm.armv4i.cab`.

-* In addition, **Windows CE devices** also require the messaging framework, which can be found on the build machine in `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\Diagnostics\NETCFv35.Messages.EN.cab`.
+2. **Windows CE devices** also require the messaging framework, which can be found on the build machine in `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\Diagnostics\NETCFv35.Messages.EN.cab`.

-###PrintingService App Installation
-* **The PrintingService installer (.cab) file** can be found in `C:\<path to Enterprise Browser>\Printing-Service\PrintingService.cab`.
+3. **The PrintingService installer (.cab) file** can now be installed.
+It's found in `C:\<path to Enterprise Browser>\Printing-Service\PrintingService.cab`.

 #### Limitations
 * The PrintingService app currently supports a single client at a time.
-* The method [`Printer.requestState()`](/enterprise-browser/1-4/api/printing#mrequestState) is not compatible with Bluetooth printers.
+* The method [`Printer.requestState()`](/enterprise-browser/1-4/api/printing/#requeststatespanclasstextinfoarrayspanlistofparameters) is not compatible with Bluetooth printers.
-* The method [`Printer.stopSearch()`](/enterprise-browser/1-4/api/printing#mstopSearchSTATIC) is disabled.
+* The method [`Printer.stopSearch()`](/enterprise-browser/1-4/api/printing/#stopsearch) is disabled.

+###About USB Printing
+The ability to print via USB was introduced in Enterprise Browser 1.3, and uses the `CONNECTION_TYPE_USB` parameter available in that and higher versions only. **USB printing requires a USB "On-The-Go" (OTG) cable or adapter and one of [Zebra's printers with USB printing support](/enterprise-browser/1-4/guide/about/#printers)** or a compatible third-party printer.

+Android and Windows Mobile/CE printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
+Windows Mobile/CE devices also must be in "Host Mode," which is enabled under **USB Config in the Settings panel**.
+Connecting an OTG cable to an Android device invokes host mode automatically.

-###USB Compatibility Notes
+####USB Compatibility Notes

-* A USB On-the-Go (OTG) cable or adapter permits a mobile device to act as 'host' to client peripherals such as flash drives, keyboards and printers.
+* A USB On-the-Go (OTG) cable or adapter permits a mobile device to act as "host" to client peripherals such as flash drives, keyboards and printers.
 * **On Android devices**, connecting an OTG cable invokes host mode automatically.

-* **On Windows Mobile/CE devices** 'Host Mode' must be invoked manually (under USB Config in the Settings panel).
+* **On Windows Mobile/CE devices** "Host Mode" must be invoked manually (under USB Config in the Settings panel).
 * Some [Zebra TC7X single/dual slot cradles](https://www.zebra.com/us/en/products/accessories/mobile-computer/cradles/sharecradle-system.html) present a USB micro "AB" receptacle that allows the TC7X to act as host or client, depending on the cable.
 * The Zebra OTG implementation lacks Session Request Protocol (SRP) and Host Negotiation Protocol (HNP), portions of the spec that allow connected devices to control power consumption and switch dynamically between host and client modes.
 * Printing via USB from a cradled device is possible by inserting an OTG Micro Type A connector to the cradle and connecting the USB-B (or Mini-B) end to the printer.
 * OTG supports direct USB connections only; the use of USB hubs is not supported by the OTG spec.